-The hotel also comes with free swimming pool, hammam, and fitness center so you can get your exercise done (not that you would need it because Positano as it is full of staircases that should keep your heart pumping while walking around the town.
+The hotel also comes with a free swimming pool, hammam, and fitness center so you can get your exercise done (not that you would need it because Positano as it is full of staircases that should keep your heart pumping while walking around the town.

-The rooms come with common facilities including air conditioning, white-themed decor, satellite flat-screen TV with Blue-ray player, an iPod dock, and most of all a fully equipped en-suite bathroom along with a large spa bath and soft slippers.
+The rooms come with common facilities including air conditioning, white-themed decor, satellite flat-screen TV with a Blue-ray player, an iPod dock, and most of all a fully equipped en-suite bathroom along with a large spa bath and soft slippers.

 Find out here to get your best price per night with a discounted price for Le Sirenuse along with other features.